torbjon/enrichment-api/API-Documentation/api.md

 Returns an `Array` of `entries` containing basic information and attributes of customers, in JSON.
 - `page` (Integer, _optional_) - The page number for pagination of results.
 The default is page `1`
 - `per_page` (Integer, _optional_) - A limit on number of customers to return per page.
 The default and maximum value is `200`

+Results are returned in ascending order of the `customer-since` attribute.

 Example CURL Request
 ```CURL